ek8terina/Gendering/README.md

 ## Quickstart: How to Run
 1. Clone or download this repo to local machine
-2. Replace ".gender_this.csv" with desired data
+2. Replace "gender_this.csv" with desired data
-    1. Follow the format used in that csv including file name and column names
+    1. Follow the format of names_format.csv
+    2. Use the name "gender_this.csv"!
 3. Open terminal at the /Gendering/ folder
 4. Run the following (replace <API_KEY>):
     1. `RScript Gendering_clean.R`